Serrasalmidae

-The Serrasalmidae (serrasalmids) are a family of characiform fishes, recently elevated to family status.
-It includes more than 90 species.
+The Serrasalmidae (serrasalmids) are a family of characiform fishes native to freshwater habitats of South America.
+They include more than 90 species.
 The name means "serrated salmon family", which refers to the serrated keel running along the belly of these fish.
 Fish classified as Serrasalmidae are also known by these common names: pacu, piranha, and silver dollar.
 These common names generally designate differing dental characteristics and feeding habits.

 Description

-Serrasalmids are medium- to large-sized characiform fishes that reach about 1 m long, generally characterized by a deep, laterally compressed body with a series of midventral abdominal spines or scutes, and a long dorsal fin (over 16 rays).
+Serrasalmids are medium- to large-sized characiform bony fishes that reach about 1 m long, generally characterized by a deep, laterally compressed body with a series of midventral abdominal spines or scutes, and a long dorsal fin (over 16 rays).
 Most species also possess an anteriorly directed spine just before the dorsal fin extending from a supraneural bone; exceptions include members of the genera Colossoma, Piaractus, and Mylossoma.

-Most serrasalmids have about 60 chromosomes, ranging from 54 to 62.Metynnis has 62 chromosomes, as does Catoprion, Pristobrycon striolatus, and Pygopristis.
+Most serrasalmids have about 60 chromosomes, ranging from 54 to 62.
+Metynnis has 62 chromosomes, as does Catoprion, Pristobrycon striolatus, and Pygopristis.